 \end{itemize}

-In this paper we have derived the full phase-space for more than $1.2\times10^5$ member stars which allows to simultaneously account for all these effects and to study Sgr internal dynamics with unprecedented detail.
-We have shown that Sgr core rotates in the plane of the sky at $2.9\pm0.2\kms$ counterclockwise.
-It does so while rotating also perpendicularly to the plane of the sky, with its east side moving towards the Sun (upon subtraction of the systemic motion of the galaxy).
+In this paper, we have derived the full phase space for more than $1.2\times10^5$ member star which allows us to simultaneously account for all of these effects and to study the Sgr internal dynamics with unprecedented detail.
+We have shown that the Sgr core rotates in the plane of the sky at $2.9\pm0.2\kms$ counterclockwise.
+It does so while also rotating perpendicularly to the plane of the sky, with its east side moving toward the Sun (upon subtraction of the systemic motion of the galaxy).

 It is clear that the internal dynamics of Sgr is linked to its orbital history and to its interaction with the MW.
 All tested $N$-body models show similar velocity gradients in the outer regions of the galaxy, caused by the tidal forces from the MW.
 However, we found substantial differences in the inner parts of Sgr.
-Our results show that despite being ripped apart by tidal forces, the galaxy conserves an inner region that is not expanding, and that is rotating at $v_{rot} = 4.13 \pm 0.16 \kms$.
+Our results show that despite being ripped apart by tidal forces, the galaxy conserves an inner region that is not expanding and is rotating at $v_{rot} = 4.13 \pm 0.16 \kms$.

-The spherical $N$-body models tested in this work failed to reproduce these characteristics, resulting in flat velocity profiles in the central regions of the galaxy (Plots of these models are shown in Appendix~\ref{Apx:Nbody_Models_properties}).
-This was expected since spherical systems are not subject to torque forces.
+The spherical $N$-body models tested in this work failed to reproduce these characteristics, resulting in flat velocity profiles in the central regions of the galaxy (plots of these models are shown in Appendix~\ref{Apx:Nbody_Models_properties}).
+This was expected, since spherical systems are not subject to torque forces.
 A flattened system, on the other hand, changes the part of the galaxy that is closer to the MW as it orbits around it, suffering torques that would induce velocity gradients.
 This results in velocity gradients along axes other than the original axis of rotation, $v_z^\prime$.
 As the system evolves and stretches along its orbit, the shape and the kinematics of the system change in such way that most of the original rotation is conserved about the intermediate principal axis $v_y^\prime$, while some rotation is also transmitted to the other axes.
-This can be seen as a negative gradient in $v_{rot,x^\prime}$ along $r_{y^\prime z^\prime}$, or the positive one in $v_{rot,z^\prime}$ along $r_{x^\prime y^\prime}$ in Figure~\ref{fig:main_axes_rotation} which were well reproduced by the rotating model, but not by the spherical models.
+This can be seen as a negative gradient in $v_{rot,x^\prime}$ along $r_{y^\prime z^\prime}$, or a positive gradient in $v_{rot,z^\prime}$ along $r_{x^\prime y^\prime}$ in Figure~\ref{fig:main_axes_rotation}, that were well reproduced by the rotating model but not by the spherical models.